REFOUNDING MOMENTUM

 Political Framework

-To help local groups and members structure their proposals, and to guide the Momentum Assemblies, we’ve created a political framework that outlines some of the key areas of focus.
+To help local groups and members structure their proposals, and to guide the Momentum Assemblies, we created a political framework that outlined some of the key areas of focus.
 We’ve divided this into two: one area for each Momentum Assembly.
 These are:

 Politics and People: Policies, Aims, Commitments, Ethics, Representation and Liberation, Labour Party Selections and Elections.